bjoernQ/bl602-wifi-rs/README.md

 Also it needs a very special linker script.

+Currently it uses both timers which can't be used for other things.

 ## Get Started

 In `wifi_config.rs` change the SSID and PSK for your access point.
 Maybe you need to change the IP address